chrean/ultrasoap/README.md

 gem install ultrasoap
 ```

-Then create the file ~/.ultrasoap with your Neustar credentials, like this:
+Then create the file ~/.ultrasoap, which has to be in **YAML format**, with your Neustar credentials, like this:

 ```
 username: johndoe